 Christian Hansen has spent many hours studying in hospital rooms and chemo centers.
 As a caregiver for his mother, he turned to ASU Online so that he wouldn’t have to give up on school to support her.

 “It’s the first school I haven’t quit,” he says.
 “I think it takes a certain kind of person to do it.
 You have to have a lot of organizational skills and motivation to sit down and do the work.”

-Christian has been most pleased by the ability to take courses in multiple areas of interest, merging his healthy lifestyle coaching degree with a minor in film and media studies.
+Christian has been most pleased by the ability to take courses in multiple areas of interest, merging his healthy lifestyle and fitness science degree with a minor in film and media studies.